Getting a New Puppy?

 Tip of the Iceberg!

-Trust me, this is just the tip of the iceberg; owning a Cocker Spaniel (or any dog for that matter) is a real commitment!
+Trust me, this is just the tip of the iceberg; owning a Cocker Spaniel (or any dog) is a real commitment!

-So, if I've not put you off, and you're still happy that you can afford the actual financial cost and you definitely have the spare time needed to care for a puppy, that's great.
+So, if I've not put you off, and you're still happy that you can afford the actual financial cost and have the spare time needed to care for a puppy, that's great.

 Decision made!